jtr13/EDAV/D3/DebuggingTips.md

 ```

 #### Diagnosis
-The circles appear but are in the wrong place?
-Why because `svg` was never selected.
+The circles appear but are in the wrong place.
+Why?
+Because `svg` was never selected.
 With `append()` items are added to the parent node of the selection, so you m.ust specify what that is with a selection before selectAll.
 If you don't -- as in this case -- the default parent is the document element (`<html>`), which explains why the circles appear after the `</body>` tag.

 #### Solution
 Change `d3.selectAll("circle")` to `d3.select("svg").selectAll("circle")`